Loyal-Moose/Customer-Churn-Prediction/README.md

 📌 Note
 This repository represents the work completed for Week 1 of the AnalystLab Africa Machine Learning Internship Programme.
 The focus of this stage is business understanding, data understanding, exploratory analysis, problem framing, and machine learning planning.

+Customer Churn Prediction — Week 2

+Project Overview

+This project is part of the AnalystLab Africa Machine Learning Internship Programme – Week 2.

+The project focuses on Data Preprocessing and Feature Engineering using the Telco Customer Churn dataset.
+The objective is to transform the raw customer data into a clean and machine-learning-ready dataset for subsequent model development.

+Business Problem

+Customer churn is an important business problem for telecommunications companies because losing existing customers can negatively affect revenue and customer retention.

+The goal of this project is to prepare customer data for a future machine learning model that will predict whether a customer is likely to churn.

+Dataset

+The project uses the Telco Customer Churn Dataset containing information about customers, their subscribed services, contract details, payment methods, charges, and churn status.

+The target variable is:

+- Churn — whether the customer left the company ("Yes"/"No").

+Week 2 Objectives

+The preprocessing workflow focuses on:

+- Inspecting the dataset and identifying data-quality issues
+- Handling missing values
+- Validating and correcting data types
+- Checking duplicate records
+- Removing irrelevant features
+- Engineering meaningful features
+- Detecting potential outliers
+- Selecting relevant features
+- Encoding categorical variables
+- Scaling numerical features
+- Producing a machine-learning-ready dataset

+Data Preprocessing

+The following preprocessing steps were performed:

+Missing Values

+The "TotalCharges" column contained 11 missing values.
+Investigation showed that the affected customers had zero tenure.
+The missing values were therefore treated as zero after converting the column to a numerical data type.

+Duplicate Records

+The dataset was checked for duplicate records and duplicate customer identifiers.
+No duplicate customer IDs were identified.

+Irrelevant Features

+The "customerID" column was removed because it is an identifier and does not provide meaningful predictive information.

+Feature Engineering

+A new feature called "TotalServices" was created by counting the number of additional services subscribed to by each customer.

+An "AverageMonthlySpend" feature was also explored.
+However, correlation analysis showed an extremely high correlation with "MonthlyCharges", so it was removed to reduce redundancy.

+Outlier Detection

+Numerical variables were examined using box plots and the Interquartile Range (IQR) method.

+No potential outliers were detected, so no outlier removal or transformation was applied.

+Feature Selection

+Correlation analysis was used to examine relationships among numerical features.
+Constant-column analysis was also performed, and no constant features were identified.

+Categorical Encoding

+Categorical input features were converted into numerical variables using One-Hot Encoding.

+The target variable "Churn" was converted to:

+- "0" = No
+- "1" = Yes

+Feature Scaling

+"StandardScaler" was used to standardize the numerical features so that they have approximately a mean of 0 and a standard deviation of 1.

+The binary one-hot encoded variables remain represented as 0 and 1.

+Project Structure

+Customer-Churn-Prediction/
+│
+├── README.md
+├── .gitignore
+├── requirements.txt
+│
+├── data/
+│   └── original dataset
+│
+├── notebooks/
+│   └── Customer_Churn_Preprocessing.ipynb
+│
+├── reports/
+│   ├── Business_Understanding_Report.pdf
+│   └── Data_Preprocessing_Report.pdf
+│
+└── processed_data/
+    └── processed_telco_customer_churn.csv

+Technologies Used

+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Scikit-learn
+- Jupyter Notebook
+- Kaggle Notebook

+Key Learning Outcomes

+This project provided practical experience in preparing real-world data for machine learning.
+Key areas covered include data cleaning, missing-value treatment, feature engineering, categorical encoding, feature scaling, outlier detection, and feature selection.

+Project Status

+Week 2 — Data Preprocessing & Feature Engineering: Completed

+The processed dataset is prepared for the next stage of the machine learning workflow: model development and evaluation.

+Author

+Ojo Olaife

+Machine Learning Intern
+AnalystLab Africa Machine Learning Internship Programme